jayfourjavier/CLOVER_FINGER/README.md

-# Arduino Mega AS608 Fingerprint Sensor Project
+# Arduino Mega AS608 Fingerprint Sensor

 This project integrates an AS608 fingerprint sensor with an Arduino Mega 2560 for biometric authentication.